-Commission.
+To facilitate much of the preparatory work required for its meetings, the 2020 CRC set up a number of two-person subcommittees over the course of the redistricting cycle to undertake research, establish contacts, and develop recommendations for consideration by the full CRC.
+Given that they consisted of only two commissioners, subcommittee meetings were not subject to the notice and transparency requirements that applied to the full CRC.
 Commissioners were reminded regularly of the prohibition against serial meetings and strove to respect that prohibition.
-There were two areas where the Commission was especially conscious of the need for transparency and public participation, and the committees handling those topics (Legal Affairs [Toledo, Sadhwani, Yee] and Public Input Design [Ahmad, Akutagawa, Andersen, Fernández, Fornaciari, Sinay, Turner]) held publicly noticed virtual meetings open to all.
+There were two areas where the CRC was especially conscious of the need for transparency and public participation, and the committees handling those topics (Legal Affairs [Toledo, Sadhwani, Yee] and Public Input Design [Ahmad, Akutagawa, Andersen, Fernández, Fornaciari, Sinay, Turner]) held publicly noticed virtual meetings open to all.
 In general, it would be helpful to the public if subcommittees could have staff support for notetaking and ensure that meeting summaries are available quickly after meetings.

 During the lessons-learned discussions, some felt that the process of hiring an Executive Director is especially important and needs to be more transparent while respecting the privacy concerns of candidates (e.g., about revealing to their current employer that they are seeking another opportunity) to the extent possible.
-Future commissions may wish to consider establishing a three-person committee for this task, subject to the notice and accessibility requirements for meetings of public bodies.
+Future CRCs may wish to consider establishing a three-person committee for this task, subject to the notice and accessibility requirements for meetings of public bodies.

 There was extended discussion on deadlines for meeting notices.
-The existence of two requirements in state law - the Bagley-Keene requirement of ten days' notice of public meetings and the 14-day requirement in Section 8253(a)(1) of the Government Code1 - had consistently generated some degree of confusion.
+The existence of two requirements in state law - the Bagley-Keene requirement of ten days' notice of public meetings and the 14-day requirement in Government Code section 8253, subdivision (a)(1) - had consistently generated some degree of confusion.
 The Commission's legal staff had generally taken the position that the 14-day requirement applied to all meetings of the Commission, since public input on redistricting could occur at any meeting during the public comment period.
 In contrast, a number of commissioners had taken the position that there was an intent to differentiate in the Government Code between those meetings specifically organized to receive public input, which should be subject to the 14-day notice requirement, and meetings organized for other purposes (business, post-map meetings, etc.), which should be subject to the 10-day notice requirement in the Bagley-Keene Act.
 Resolving this definitively should be a priority for the 2030 Commission.
+The 2020 CRC eventually adopted a policy specifically defining and limiting "public input" in this context only to meetings specifically intended to receive public input testimony.